Garylee021/keyos-automation/Terraform/Azure/azure-ha-deployment-with-configs/readme.md

-# Terraform Project for Deploying VyOS on Azure with Route Server and High Availability Topology
+# Terraform Project for Deploying KeyOS on Azure with Route Server and High Availability Topology

-This Terraform project automates the deployment of **VyOS virtual routers** in Microsoft Azure, configured for **High Availability (HA)** and **dynamic routing** using Azure Route Server.
+This Terraform project automates the deployment of **KeyOS virtual routers** in Microsoft Azure, configured for **High Availability (HA)** and **dynamic routing** using Azure Route Server.
 It simulates a hybrid or multi-cloud environment and is ideal for validating routing, redundancy, and failover scenarios.

 The architecture includes:
-- Two VyOS routers in a Transit VNET, configured with BGP
+- Two KeyOS routers in a Transit VNET, configured with BGP
 - Azure Route Server for dynamic route distribution
-- Site-to-Site VPN connections to a simulated on-premises VyOS router
+- Site-to-Site VPN connections to a simulated on-premises KeyOS router
 - An Ubuntu VM for connectivity and routing validation
 - A Data VNET for testing and diagnostics